wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 **Step 3: Create a target schema**

 The next step is to create a schema for the target data.
 The purpose of the workflow is to create INSPIRE compliant GML, so you have to create the schema that will be used by the target dataset generated by the online transformation.
 The transformation project you are working with transforms UK OpenRivers data to INSPIRE HydroNode and WatercouseLink features.
-These INSPIRE feature types are found in the INSPIRE Hydro Network 4.0 schema, so you will create this schema on hale»connect.
-Hale»connect contains a large number of schema presets, including all of the INSPIRE schemas.
+These INSPIRE feature types are found in the INSPIRE Hydro Network 4.0 schema, so you will create this schema on hale»connect. hale»connect contains a large number of schema presets, including all of the INSPIRE schemas.

 To create a new schema using a schema preset, follow this workflow logged in as a Theme Manager or Superuser: